lvladikov/web-file-manager/README.md

   Each operation runs against a live preview so you can safely experiment and build multi-step rename chains before applying them to your files.

   ![Multi Rename Screenshot](packages/client/screenshots/multi-rename.png)

+### Terminal

-- **Terminal**: You can open a built-in terminal directly within the application, either in the current panel's path or in the other panel's path.
+You can open a built-in terminal directly within the application, either in the current panel's path or in the other panel's path.
 This allows you to execute shell commands without leaving the file manager.

   - **Clear Terminal**: Clears the current terminal screen.
-  - **Clear Scrollback**: Clears the terminal\'s scrollback history.
+  - **Clear Scrollback**: Clears the terminal's scrollback history.

   ![Terminal Screenshot](packages/client/screenshots/built-in-terminal.png)

+### Search

-- **Search**: Launches a modal from the top `Commands` menu or the Additional Commands submenu of any context menu to search either panel.
+Launches a modal from the top `Commands` menu or the Additional Commands submenu of any context menu to search either panel.
 The dialog starts in the active panel but lets you switch to the other panel's path or pick any folder without closing the modal.

   The modal searches by name (wildcards/regex supported) through subfolders and can include hidden items when requested.
 Enabling **content search** lets you search inside files with options for match case, regex patterns, whole-word matches, ignoring non-text files, and stopping at the first matching file for faster results.

   ![Search Modal Screenshot](packages/client/screenshots/search.png)

+### Operations via Console
-- **Run and Automate operations via console**: This project exposes a small, developer-friendly global named `FM` in the page context (via `window.FM`) to make debugging and interactive exploration easier when running in dev or Electron contexts.
+This project exposes a small, developer-friendly global named `FM` in the page context (via `window.FM`) to make debugging and interactive exploration easier when running in dev or Electron contexts.
 Once the app is loaded, open your browser's developer console and run `FM.help()` to see a complete list of all available methods with their descriptions.

   The `FM` global provides convenient methods for programmatically navigating panels, inspecting application state, triggering operations, and automating tasks during development.